Data-driven decoding of quantum error correcting codes using graph neural networks: Conclusion and Outlook

 As an extension of this work there are several interesting possibilities to explore.
 One example is to use a GNN for edge weight generation within a hybrid algorithm with a matching decoder (similarly to \cite{Chen2021ExponentialCorrection}).
 This would depart from the pure data-driven approach pursued in this paper, with peak performance limited by the matching decoder, but with the potential advantage of requiring less data to train.
 An alternative to this, to potentially improve performance and lower data requirements, is to use device specific input into edge weights, or encode soft information on measurement fidelities into edge or node features.

 Going beyond the most standard codes considered in this paper, we expect that any error correcting code for which labeled detector data can be generated can also be decoded with a GNN.
-This includes Clifford-deformed stabilizer codes \cite{Tuckett2018, Ataides2021XZZX, Dua2022, Tiurev2022, Huang2022}, color codes \cite{Bombin2006colorcode, Bombn2015} or hexagonal stabilizer codes \cite{Wootton2015,Wootton2021,Srivastava2022xyzhexagonal, Hetenyi2023}, where syndrome defects are not created in pairs, but potentially also Floquet type codes~\cite{Haah2021BoundariesDGLT,Kesselring2022FloquetColorCode}.
+This includes Clifford-deformed stabilizer codes \cite{Tuckett2018, Ataides2021XZZX, Dua2022, Tiurev2022, Huang2022}, color codes \cite{Bombin2006colorcode, Bombn2015}, hexagonal stabilizer codes \cite{Wootton2015,Wootton2021,Srivastava2022xyzhexagonal, Hetenyi2023} and quantum low-density parity check (LDPC) codes~\cite{PRXQuantum.2.040101,panteleev2022asymptoticallygoodquantumlocally,Bravyi_2024}, where syndrome defects are not created in pairs, but potentially also Floquet type codes~\cite{Haah2021BoundariesDGLT,Kesselring2022FloquetColorCode}.
 In addition, heterogeneous and correlated noise models~\cite{iOlius_2022,tiurev2023correcting} would also be interesting to explore, where in particular the latter is difficult to handle with most standard decoders.
+Adding soft information, e.g.\ the estimated reliability of a stabilizer measurement, is also a natural next step for this type of decoder~\cite{pattison2021improvedquantumerrorcorrection}.
+The software code for the project can be found at \cite{git_GNN_decoder}.